skynet29/brainbot/README.md

 - Each agent has an unqiue name which identify it in the whole system

 ![broker diagram](https://user-images.githubusercontent.com/27694866/42265347-99c79522-7f73-11e8-8675-76f324d3a38c.png)

+As you can see on the diagram above, a WEB page is like a normal agent

 # ViewController
 ViewController is a class for binding data model to a view (aka HTML)